Non-relativistic regime and topology: topological term in the Einstein equation: Non-relativistic limit of the bi-connection theory

-As explained in Appendix~\ref{sec::NEN}, the presence of such a vector implies (for isotropic expansion, i.e. $\Xi_{ij} = 0$) the existence of a coordinate system in which $\hat h_{ij}(t,x^k)$ can be separated in space and time dependence \citep{2022_Vigneron_b}: $\hat h_{ij}(t,x^k) = a(t)^2\tilde h_{ij}(x^k)$.
+As explained in Appendix~\ref{sec::NEN}, the presence of vector with properties~\eqref{eq::def_G_theta} and~\eqref{eq::def_G_omega} implies (for isotropic expansion, i.e. $\Xi_{ij} = 0$) the existence of a coordinate system in which $\hat h_{ij}(t,x^k)$ can be separated in space and time dependence \citep{2022_Vigneron_b}: $\hat h_{ij}(t,x^k) = a(t)^2\tilde h_{ij}(x^k)$.
 In other words, this implies the existence of inertial frames as classically defined in Newton's theory.
 However, the existence of a Galilean vector is not implied by the definition of Galilean structures alone, but must come from a physical equation.
-Einstein's equation implies this existence \citep{2021_Vigneron}, there remains to show that this is also the case from the bi-metric equations.\saut
+Einstein's equation implies this existence \citep{2021_Vigneron}, there remains to show that this is also the case from the bi-connection equations.\saut

 This is shown in Appendix~\ref{app::Gal_met}: any $\tau$-timelike vector $\T G \in \ker(\bar R_{\mu\nu})$ is a Galilean vector: $\T G = \tilde{\T G}$.
 That vector is only unique if $\textrm{dim}[\ker(\bar \CR_{ij})] = 0$ (equivalently if ${\textrm{dim}[\ker(\bar R_{\mu\nu})] = 1}$).
 Otherwise, $\tilde{\T G}$ is determined up to a spatial vector $\T w$, i.e. $w^\mu \tau_\mu = 0$, such that $w^i \hat \CR_{ij} = 0$ and $\hat D_k w^i = 0$.
 In other words, in the direction of zero spatial curvature, inertial frames are defined up to a global translation, as is the case in Newton's theory.\saut